4tires/What-To-Watch-This-Week/README.md

 - Created WTWTW_Post.py to write reddit post.
 Asks user for which matches to bold.
 It imports and calls on WTWTW.py functions.
 - Added CompNames-Sprites.json into TeamNames-Sprites folder.
 Incorporated into WTWTW.
 - Added international teams to TeamNames-Sprites-V2.json
-- IN WORK: The results tab for a competition (so far only cup games such as Copa Libertadores) can show "No Match found."
-Probably during the beginning of the competition.
-The script is waiting for a table to load at this point.
-Since nothing loads the wait times out and script ends.
-Working a fix.

 ## Backlog